splunk/public-o11y-docs/gdi/cloudfoundry-firehose-nozzle/cloudfoundry-firehose-nozzle.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the Cloud Foundry Loggregator Firehose via the Smart Agent receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the Cloud Foundry Loggregator Firehose via the Smart Agent Receiver.
 This integration supports gauge and counter metrics.

 Use this monitor type to create a Cloud Foundry Firehose nozzle.
 This monitor connects to the Cloud Foundry Reverse Log Proxy (RLP) Gateway that feeds metrics from the Loggregator.
 This monitor uses the new RLP Gateway model that was introduced in Pivotal Cloud Foundry (PCF) 2.4, so it does not work with older releases.